shanalily/tag-label-sync/spec.md

     `azure.tags/<tag-name>/<tag-value>`.
 This default prefix is to encourage the use of a prefix.
 2. The controller runs as a deployment with 2 replicas.
 Leader election is enabled.
 3. The controller can be run with one of the following authentication methods:
-    - Service Principals (managed identity?).
+    - Service Principals.
-    - User assigned identity via "Pod Identity".
+    - User Assigned Identity via "Pod Identity".
 4. The controller can be limited to run on only nodes within a resource group filter.
 5. Configurable options include:
     - Switching to one-way synchronization.